-Have you ever had really bad jet lag – feeling like you’ve been hit by a truck, disoriented, and unable to think clearly?
-Or have you stayed up late and felt out of it, off-kilter the next day?
+Have you ever had really bad jet lag and feel like you’ve been hit by a truck, disoriented, and unable to think clearly?
+Or stayed up late and felt off-kilter the next day?

-For some, this circadian disruption can be chronic – and at the heart of depression or mood disorders.
+For some, the heart of depression or mood disorders lies in circadian rhythm disruption.
 Fortunately, there are solutions that may help.

 Genetics and Depression: